 One time gifts

-Pretend Puppet Theater (hanging door version) and princess puppets - I seriously considered buying this as Allie's big gift last year, but ultimately decided on the next thing instead.
+Pretend Puppet Theater (hanging door version) and princess puppets - I seriously considered buying this Melissa & Doug set as Allie's big Christmas present last year, but ultimately decided on the next thing instead.
 She loves to put on puppet shows when we go to the library (where there is a large freestanding puppet theater), and she could go on and on for a long time.
 I was actually bummed that I didn't have enough money for both the next thing and this, but that's the way it goes.
 I can always get this next year if she's still into puppets.

 Calico Critters Luxury Townhouse - Allie did not specifically ask for this, but she loves the 2 families of Calico Critters that she bought with her own money over the summer (the sandy cat family and twins and deer family).
 Most of the pieces and dolls for the girls' beloved Loving Family dollhouse we have had for 8+ years have all been lost.
 So I got Allie a big Calico Critters house set that comes with some furniture, and I got her a couple of extra furniture sets (the living room and sandbox/swimming pool) as well as a bunch of new families (the chocolate lab family and triplets, the bunny family, twins, and grandparents, and the chipmunk family) for Christmas this year.
-I hope she's going to be delighted with them.
+I know it's the perfect gift for this year, and she is going to be delighted with it.
 She did ask for the Calico Critters Seven Seater Van for Christmas, so I went ahead and added that on to what I'd already gotten her.

 Diving toys - I got Allie this set of diving toys in May, and she played with them all summer long.
 If your girl spends any time at all in a pool, you need to get her this set of toys.
 Allie's favorite part is the set of six translucent sharks.
 They are light color and tricky to find in the pool (but not impossible).

-BrickStix - Both of my girls love Lego and asked for these cool re-usable stickers to add some fun to the Lego they already have.
+BrickStix - Both of my girls love Lego and asked for these cool re-usable stickers to add much fun to the Lego they already have.
+They make a great gift for the stocking.

 Lego - These days, Allie asks for Lego and only Lego for Christmas.
 She loves Harry Potter and has every Harry Potter Lego set made in the last five years sitting built on our piano.
 I also got her the new set of Harry Potter mini figures.
 She will be excited for those because Lego for her is just another means of playing with dolls.
 Additionally, on her list this year are the Lego Friends Panda Jungle and the Jungle Rescue Base.
 If your kids do more free play, do yourself a favor and get a Lay N Go activity mat.
 We have three of them, and they have saved my sanity many times over the years.
 You just shovel the Lego back onto the mat, pick it up, pull the drawstring, and everything is cleaned up.
 Easy peasy.